 Deputy D.A.
 Benjamin Eng: Eng, 45, is a sallow-faced individual with thinning hair whose forehead often gleams with perspiration.
 He has been a member of the San Angelo District Attorney's office for almost 20 years, and has risen to fourth in seniority, the highest-ranking Asian-American in the office.
 Eng is always well prepared for trial, and leaves nothing to chance in assembling the best evidence possible.
 His only weakness is his speaking voice, which has a staccato, sing-song quality that can, at times, turn off jury members, particularly if he is paired off in court against a charismatic defense attorney.
-Consequently, truly high-profile trials are often assigned to the office's more flamboyant D.A.s, including Roger Feist and Juliet Price (SA:CoH, pages 105 & 106).
-Benjamin understands his would be a perfect place for anyone playing a Dark the downtrodden to identify those in need.
-Wong's clients come almost exclusively from San Angelo's economic underclass, and represent a wide spectrum of people who have somehow become pawns or targets in the schemes of the rich and influential.
-Many could use the services of a hero as much or more than they need those of an attorney.
-Wong and his associates are also the types to make powerful enemies who might seek to discredit them or bring them down by brute force.
+Consequently, truly high-profile trials are often assigned to the office's more flamboyant D.A.s, including Roger Feist and Juliet Price (see SA:CoH).
+Benjamin understands his limitations and rather than take offense, he often serves as second chair on these cases.